• Share this on:

 Slight defects allowed:

-*provided these do not affect the general appearance of the produce, the quality, the keeping quality and presentation in the package.
+Provided these do not affect the general appearance of the produce, the quality, the keeping quality or the presentation in the package.

 Uniformity

-The contents of each package must be uniform and contain only strawberries of the same origin, variety and quality.
-In the ‘Extra’ Class, strawberries must be particularly uniform and regular with respect to degree of ripeness, colour and size, with the exception of wild or wood strawberries.
+The contents of each package must be uniform.
+They should only contain strawberries of the same origin, variety and quality.
+In the ‘Extra’ Class, strawberries must be particularly uniform and regular with respect to degree of ripeness, colour and size.
+Wild or wood strawberries are an exception to this rule.
 In Class I, strawberries may be less uniform in size.
 The visible part of the contents of the package must be representative of the entire contents.

 Figure 1: Examples of different classes